tony-ho/binance-oco/README.md

 ### One-Cancels-the-Other (OCO) sell orders

-Place a stop-limit sell for 1 BNB @ 0.001 BTC.
-If a price of 0.003 BTC is reached, cancel stop-limit order and place a limit sell @ 0.003 BTC:
+Place an OCO sell for 1 BNB with:
+- stop price @ 0.001 BTC
+- limit price @ 0.003 BTC
 ```
 binance-oco -p BNBBTC -a 1 -s 0.001 -t 0.003
 ```

 Place a buy order for 1 BNB @ 0.002 BTC.
-Once filled, place a stop-limit sell @ 0.001 BTC.
-If a price of 0.003 BTC is reached, cancel stop-limit order and place a limit sell @ 0.003 BTC:
+Once filled, place an OCO sell for 1 BNB with:
+- stop price @ 0.001 BTC
+- limit price @ 0.003 BTC
 ```
 binance-oco -p BNBBTC -a 1 -b 0.002 -s 0.001 -t 0.003
 ```

 Place a buy order for 2 BNB @ 0.002 BTC.
 Once filled, place:
-- a stop-limit sell for the scale out amount of 1 BNB @ 0.001 BTC, and
+- an OCO sell for the scale out amount of 1 BNB with:
+    - stop price @ 0.001 BTC
+    - limit price @ 0.003 BTC, and
 - a stop-limit sell for the remaining 1 BNB @ 0.001 BTC

-If a price of 0.003 BTC is reached, cancel first stop-limit order and place a limit sell for the scale out amount 1 BNB @ 0.003 BTC.
 This process is referred to as 'scaling out' of a position.
-The second stop-limit sell for the remaining 1 BNB is left in place.
 ```
 binance-oco -p BNBBTC -a 2 -b 0.002 -s 0.001 -t 0.003 -S 1
 ```

+See [How to Use OCO (One-Cancels-the-Other) Order Type](https://www.binance.com/en/support/articles/360032605831) for information on OCO orders.